 What you need to add

 - A LITTLE additional process: You will probably need to add processes and become a bit more formal as you exit the startup phase.
-But don’t overdo it; processes tend to stick whether they are helpful or not, and the book of policies and procedures and become thick and a drag on your ability to move quickly if you’re not careful.
-The key is to add only as absolutely necessary, and use a test period before institutionalizing anything new for the duration.
+But don’t overdo it; processes tend to stick whether they are helpful or not, and the book of policies and procedures can become thick and a drag on your ability to move quickly if you’re not careful.
+The key is to add new processes only as absolutely necessary, and use a test period before institutionalizing anything new for the duration.

 - A real CFO: Maybe you have one already.
 If you’re VC-backed, you may have had one for quite a while.
 Many companies may have been using a fractional CFO consultant up until now.
 But at the stage of exiting the startup phase, most substantial companies will have outgrown the Director of Accounting type who may have been your top financial employee to date (and may even have been given a CFO title).
 At this point you probably need to add a senior financial executive with the broader experience and viewpoint to guide the company through such issues as long term capital needs, regulatory concerns, etc.